kyma-project/kyma/docs/serverless-v2/03-03-lambda-processing-phases.md

 This initial phase starts when you create a Function CR with configuration specifying the lambda's setup.
 It ends with creating a ConfigMap and a TaskRun CR ready for building the lambda image.

-Updating an existing lambda involves an image rebuild only if any previous lambda processing phase failed (**phase: Failed**), or if you change lambda's configuration, so its body (**function**) or dependencies (**deps**).
-An update of lambda's environmental variables doesn't require image rebuild, and it only affects KService in the `Deploying` phase.
+Updating an existing lambda involves an image rebuild only if any previous lambda processing phase failed (**phase: Failed**), or if you change lambda's body (**function**) or dependencies (**deps**).
+An update of other lambda's configuration details, such as environmental variables, replicas, resources, or labels doesn't require image rebuild, and it only affects KService in the `Deploying` phase.

 > **NOTE:** Each time you update lambda's configuration, the Function Controller deletes all previous TaskRun CRs for the given lambda's **UID**.